CloudFix: Automated Policy Repair for Cloud Access Control Policies Using Large Language Models: Experimental Design

-\textbf{Results.} Table \ref{tab:binned-fl-base} show that FL achieves 84.0\% full repair rate on 10 requests compared to 48.2\% for Baseline, and maintains 54.3\% complete repair on 30 requests while Baseline drops to 22.3\%.
-We see a performance degradation for 50 request sizes in both Baseline and Fault Localization, where the Baseline repairs 0 policies completely, while Fault Localization generates 7 completely repaired policies.
-The results demonstrate that FL consistently outperforms the Baseline as the request size increases, and gracefully degrades as Baseline performance dramatically decreases for higher request sizes.
+\textbf{Results.} Table \ref{tab:binned-fl-base} shows that Fault Localization achieves 84.0\% full repair rate on 10 requests compared to 48.2\% for baseline, and maintains 54.3\% complete repair on 30 requests while baseline drops to 22.3\%.
+We see a performance degradation for 50 request sizes in both baseline and Fault Localization, where the baseline repairs 0 policies completely, while Fault Localization generates 7 completely repaired policies.
+The results demonstrate that Fault Localization consistently outperforms the baseline as the request size increases, and gracefully degrades as baseline performance dramatically decreases for higher request sizes.

 We further performed a statistical significance analysis on the obtained results using a two-tailed \textit{t}-test to compare the mean repair accuracies between the two approaches.
-The p-values below 0.001 for request sizes 10, 20, and 30 show strong statistical evidence (>99.9\% confidence, see Table \ref{tab:significance}, green cells) that FL genuinely outperforms Baseline.
-However, the p-value of 0.056 for request size 50 fails to meet the significance threshold of 0.05; meaning, the 3.85\% improvement could be due to random chance rather than Fault Localization.
+The p-values below 0.001 for request sizes 10, 20, and 30 show strong statistical evidence (>99.9\% confidence, see Table \ref{tab:significance}, shaded rows) that Fault Localization outperforms the baseline.
+However, the p-value of 0.056 for request size 50 fails to meet the significance threshold of 0.05, meaning the 3.85\% improvement could be due to random chance rather than the true impact of Fault Localization.